horus-ci/horus-ci.github.io/overview/timeline.md

 The project has two primary phases.
 The first year is devoted to developing, tuning, and integrating the initial hardware and software components at our sites, while focusing on onboarding early-adopter science domains.
 The second year we plan to complete the hardware installation (with updates to configurations and type of resources based on the first year) and open the infrastructure to the rest of our planned users and new researchers found via our outreach.

 ### Startup — First Two Months
-- Hold a kick-off meeting with research stakeholders to formalize HORUS plans including interface software development, outreach and hardware plans
+- ✔️ Hold a kick-off meeting with research stakeholders to formalize HORUS plans including interface software development, outreach and hardware plans
-- Create HORUS GitHub project
+- ✔️ Create HORUS GitHub project
-- Place orders for Year 1 equipment
+- ✔️ Place orders for Year 1 equipment
-- Set up Mattermost, mailing lists
+- ✔️ Set up Mattermost, mailing lists

 ### Months 3-6 — Initial Deployment
-- Deploy hardware
+- ✔️ Deploy hardware (delayed till May 2026)
-- Identify science domains for onboarding
+- ✔️ Identify science domains for onboarding
+  - ✔️ Mathematics of Turbulent 3D Flows / Kyle Schwiebert / Michigan Tech University
+  - ✔️ Network Telescope / Michael Kallitsis / Merit
+  - ✔️ Quantum Chemistry / Alexander Rusakov / Oakland University
-- Prototype and deploy user-facing components identified in kick-off
+- 🔶 Prototype and deploy user-facing components identified in kick-off (_partially complete_)
-- Deploy perfSONAR instances in Merit
+- ✔️ Deploy perfSONAR instances in Merit
-- Install initial HTCondor and connect to OSG/PATh hosted CE
+- 🔶 Install initial HTCondor and connect to OSG/PATh hosted CE (_HTCondor deployed; no PATh connection yet_)
-- Conduct first HORUS webinar
+- ✔️ Conduct first HORUS webinar (_December 22, 2022_)

 ### Months 7-12 — Tuning and Evaluation
-- Engage with early adopters about their access, ease-of-use, and workloads
+- ✔️ Engage with early adopters about their access, ease-of-use, and workloads
-- Tune and test dynamic configurations exposing slices of computational hosts
+- ❗Tune and test dynamic configurations exposing slices of computational hosts (_delayed_)
-- Verify access/authorization mechanisms and associated accounting and auditing
+- 🔶 Verify access/authorization mechanisms and associated accounting and auditing (_partially complete_)
-- Gather, summarize, publish metrics
+- ❗Gather, summarize, publish metrics (_delayed_)
-- Conduct second HORUS webinar
+- ❗Conduct second HORUS webinar (_awaiting early adopter feedback_)
-- Submit first code release on GitHub
+- 🔶 Submit first code release on GitHub (_updates from upgrades and security fixes in place_)
 - Submit end-of-year evaluation report

 ### Months 13-15 — Prepare for Year 2